Should we outsource to grow rapidly and sacrifice some quality or keep everything in-house and turn away new business?

 I have a web design and development company that has grown quickly in the last few years.
 We are at the point that we have more projects than we can handle but we do not have the resources to interview and train new employees quickly enough.
 We, in turn, have to turn away new business, which stifles our much needed growth.

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.You can outsource the very basics, and in the meantime develop a system for recruiting and training so you can eventually bring everything in-house.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »You can outsource the very basics, and in the meantime develop a system for recruiting and training so you can eventually bring everything in-house.

 For that next step, you may want to consider developing the concept of the group interview for your company, which helps leverage your time in interviewing prospective employees.